 - All meals, coffee breaks and mineral water between arrival and departure (all other beverages at your own expense).

 - Accommodation for 2 nights during the workshop in a double room.
 Please add a comment, if you wish to share the room with a specific person.

 - Your registration is valid only, if you submit an abstract of your current research project (title and a maximum of 300 words in a Word document) and a letter of motivation to firstname.lastname@example.org before end of September.
 The letter of motivation should also briefly explain why the specific interdisciplinary topic is of interest to you.

-- For the poster session you are asked to bring a poster of your research project (standard size DIN A0) to the workshop and to give a 3 min presentation (using maximally 3 ppt-slides).
+- For the poster session you are asked to bring a poster of your research project and to give a speed talk to present it.

 - At the end of the workshop you will receive a certificate of attendance, which allows you to request one ECTS-credit of your university.

 Rigi Workshop 2022: Cell Biology of Infection

 Do you want to increase your knowledge in the broad field of cell biology of infection?
 Join the 3-day workshop at the top of the Rigi mountain, one of the most scenic spots in Switzerland.
 You will develop your scientific network and discuss your research with other young scientists and experts in a friendly atmosphere.